artag/Training/Notes_Grokking_Simplicity/Part1_2.md

 **Look up by key** `[key]`

 This looks up the value corresponding to `key`.
-If the key doesn’t exist, you’ll get `undefined`.
+If the key doesn't exist, you'll get `undefined`.

 ```js
 > var object = {a: 1, b: 2};